openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ## Action Template Scoring

-The scoring mechanism scores each action config to look for the best scored.
+The scoring mechanism scores each action configuration to look for the best scored.
 If a token fails the comparison, the action scores 0.
 If all actions scored 0, none is executed.